 - Avoid hot tubs and saunas for the first two weeks.

-- Two suture know per breast will be removed in two weeks.
+- Two suture knots per breast will be removed in two weeks.

 Two to six weeks after surgery

-- Your breasts may require some time to assume a more natural shape and position; particular if a breast implant is placed.
+- Your breasts may require some time to assume a more natural shape and position; particularly if a breast implant is placed.

 - Incisions will initially be red or pink.
 They can remain this way for a few months following surgery.